edocrippaofficial/MiaHotStart/docs/config.md

 - `disableDurationInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disable an interceptor that register the request duration.
+    If set to `true` disables an interceptor that register the request duration.

 - `disableLogsInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disable the logging of the outgoing HTTP request and replies.
+    If set to `true` disables the logging of the outgoing HTTP request and replies.

 - `disableEnhancedErrorMessageInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disable the enhancement on the error message that forwards the response message.
+    If set to `true` disables the enhancement on the error message that forwards the response message.

 ### `disableSwagger`
 - Required: false
 - Default: `false`

-If set to `true` it disable the swagger generation and the route that expose the OpenAPI file and the Swagger UI.
+If set to `true` it disables the swagger generation and the route that expose the OpenAPI file and the Swagger UI.

 ### `disableMetrics`
 - Required: false
 - Default: `false`

-If set to `true` it disable the collection and the exposition of the metrics under the `/-/metrics` route.
+If set to `true` it disables the collection and the exposition of the metrics under the `/-/metrics` route.

 ### `disableRequestLogging`
 - Required: false
 - Default: `false`

-If set to `true` it disable the routes
+If set to `true` it disables the routes

 ### `disableStatusRoutes`
 - Required: false
 - Default: `false`

-If set to `true` it disable the routes `/-/ready`, `/-/healthz` and `/-/check-up`.
+If set to `true` it disables the routes `/-/ready`, `/-/healthz` and `/-/check-up`.

 ### `disableGracefulShutdown`
 - Required: false
 - Default: `false`

-If set to `true` it disable the listener on the `SIGTERM` signal, defaulting to the standard Fastify handling of the event.
+If set to `true` it disables the listener on the `SIGTERM` signal, defaulting to the standard Fastify handling of the event.

 ### `disableFormBody`
 - Required: false
 - Default: `false`

-If set to `true` it disable the `fastify-form-body` plugin.
+If set to `true` it disables the `fastify-form-body` plugin.

 ### `disablePlatformDecorators`
 - Required: false
 - Default: `false`

-If set to `true` it disable the functions that decorate the request and return the values for standard platform headers: `getUserId()`, `getGroups()`, `getUserProperties()` and `getClientType()`.
+If set to `true` it disables the functions that decorate the request and return the values for standard platform headers: `getUserId()`, `getGroups()`, `getUserProperties()` and `getClientType()`.

+### `disableHealthyHooks`
+- Required: false
+- Default: `false`

+If set to `true` it disables the hooks that prints the startup messages when the server is ready and when it starts to accept traffic.

 ## Example